pieterbrandsen/Grafana-GoCarbon/README.md

 node src/deletePath direct.path.to.delete
 ```

-This removes all data for the path
+This removes all data for the chosen path